 Ares, along with his sons Phobos (terror and dread) and Deimos (fear), enters the battlefield in his chariot, wanders around the field, and is believed to have killed for pleasure.
 He seldom left with a victory in battles.
 He was defeated by heroes like Athena or Heracles.

 They were sons of the war-god Ares who accompanied their father into battle, driving his chariot and spreading fear in his wake.
-As sons of Aphrodite, goddess of love, the twins also represented the fear of loss.
+As sons of Aphrodite, the goddess of love, the twins also represented the fear of loss.

 Ares wasn’t too lucky in love, either.
 There was one notable exception to this situation, and that was Aphrodite.
 Aphrodite fell in love with Ares.
 Reluctantly marrying the blacksmith god Hephaestus, Aphrodite was hopelessly in love with the brave god of war.
 However, this love was short-lived.
 Hephaestus, the blacksmith god, weaved an iron net and threw it over the sleeping lovers.